-No financial assets carried at amortized cost were past due or impaired as at 30 June 2022.
+No financial assets carried at amortized cost were past due or impaired as at 30 June 2024 (2023: Nil).

-(c) Liquidity risk
+(b) Liquidity risk

 Liquidity risk is the risk that the Fund will encounter difficulties in meeting obligations arising from its financial liabilities that are settled by delivering cash or another financial asset, or that such obligations will have to be settled in a manner disadvantageous to the Fund.